Lives In Pullampara Under Constant Threat Due To Perilous Quarry Operation

 Pullampara, Thiruvandanapuram: Residents of Venkamala in Thiruvananthapuram have been living under constant threat of environmental erosion as they hear tremors of the daily blasts from the nearby quarry managed by Neenu Crusher Industry.
-The areas of Pullampara and Mukkudil wards near Venjaramoodu of Vamanapuram have been undergoing through the adverse impact of the quarry’s operations for a few decades.
+The areas of Pullampara and Mukkudil wards near Venjaramoodu of Vamanapuram have been undergoing the adverse impact of the quarry’s operations for a few decades.

 On October 15, 2023, the cloud of horror showered across Pullambara Punjayath, especially under quarry valley, when the quarry operation allegedly triggered a landslide destroying two houses, though the victims could narrowly escape unhurt with the help of neighbours.
 Notably, months before the landslide, Pullampara panchayat standing committee chairman Sreekandan had reportedly warned about the quarry’s potential to trigger landslides.